aiacy/honeydew.md/README.md

 + ~A useful reminder to commit something everyday~ (iOS Reminder)(using an alias of course)
 + ~Create Honeydew List wheel~ \(created at [Picker Wheel](https://pickerwheel.com/pw?id=2HstT)\)
 + ~look into adding bat for the terminal for better outputs~ (installed and need to explore more)
-+ ~hotkey bindings for email~ (done as a keyboard text autocomplete)+ a synthwave study page like lofi
++ ~hotkey bindings for email~ (done as a keyboard text autocomplete)
++ a synthwave study page like lofi
 + update hackathon to include ai extension for implementing APIs using OPENAPI guidelines
 + serve anki cards on gcp
++ create a link page like hoo.be and not gatekeeper it